Don Howe: Playing career

 Howe was born in the Springfield area of Wolverhampton in 1935 and spent his secondary education at St Peter's Collegiate School.

 Howe joined the West Bromwich Albion ground staff after leaving school, joining the club as a youth player in December 1950.
 He turned professional in November 1952, but did not make his debut until 1955, against Everton.
-Playing as a full back, Howe went on to win the FA Cup of 1954 with West Brom.
 In all he played 379 league and cup games scoring 19 goals for the Baggies in twelve years.

 Howe was signed by Billy Wright's Arsenal in 1964, and was made club captain.
 However, in March 1966 he broke his leg playing against Blackpool and only played two further first team games both in September 1966.
 Firstly against Manchester City in the League on the 10th and then on the 13th against Gillingham in the League Cup.
 Howe made 70 appearances for Arsenal altogether.

 In 2004, he was named as one of West Bromwich Albion's 16 greatest players, in a poll organised as part of the club's 125th anniversary celebrations.